uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 #### The `lib` Option

-The `lib` option allows you specify libraries to be included in the compilation.
+The `lib` option allows you to specify libraries to be included in the compilation.
 Basically, you can use this to let TypeScript know which APIs will be available in the runtime environment.

 Let's say we have this code which would only work in the browser since it attaches an event listener to the browser `document`: